raganwald-deprecated/homoiconic/2012/02/Literate-Programming-Matters.md

 > No amount of pontification in English will ever make a piece of code clearer than the code itself--David Nolen, [Illiterate Programming](http://dosync.posterous.com/illiterate-programming)

-This statement is the most provocative thing I've read all year (although we should not forget Groucho Marx's line from *A Day at the Races*: "It's early yet.")
-I think there is an obvious truth this points towards: It's a terrible idea to try to fix bad code with good documentation.
+There is an obvious truth this statemnt points towards: It's a terrible idea to try to fix bad code with good documentation.
 There's another obvious truth: Good documentation can't improve the code, it can only *explain* it.
 If you remove the documentation, the code is still the code.

-David essay is excellent advice, and it pushes my personal "like" buttons by pointing out that Smalltalk's elegance makes it easier to write good software, not harder.
+David's essay is excellent advice, and it pushes my personal "like" buttons by pointing out that Smalltalk's elegance makes it easier to write good software, not harder.
 Those languages that pile on features designed to make the resulting code "easier to maintain" really do produce the opposite.
-Whether you use an iPhone or not, I hope you appreciate Apple's meta-design protocol ("MDP") that design consists of leaving features out and making sure what remains works together harmoniously, not piling features on top of each other higgledy-piggledy.

 However, as it happens I spend a lot of time writing words for humans to read as well as a lot of time writing programs for people to read.
 And I have some opinions about the relationship between the two.
 As a bonus, I have been doing some literate programming lately, and my experience contradicts what David is saying about literate programming.
 Mind you, my experience *completely validates* what he is saying about the power of elegant languages for writing readable code.
 What this suggests to me is that while David presents the concepts of literate programming and elegant programming as a dichotomy, I think they're orthogonal.